 Generalizes on the best strategy to enter the market, e.g., visiting the country; importance of relationships to finding a good partner; use of agents.

-For marketing purposes, Honduras can be divided into two regions: the Northern Coast, including the country’s commercial and industrial center, San Pedro Sula; and the Central region, where the political capital and largest city, Tegucigalpa, is located.
+For marketing purposes, Honduras can be divided into two regions: The Northern Coast, including the country’s commercial and industrial center, San Pedro Sula; and the Central region, where the political capital and largest city, Tegucigalpa, is located.
 Both are major distribution centers for imported goods.
 A single distributor or representative is usually sufficient to cover all of Honduras.
+Within the context of the Central America region, consumer tastes, marketing, and distribution channels are very similar.

-According to the 2018 World Bank Doing Business Index, the time required for establishing an enterprise in Honduras averages 13 days, significantly less than the average of 30 days in Latin America and the Caribbean.
-Having a local presence by appointing a local agent, representative, or legal advisor is strongly recommended to help with import procedures, sales promotion, after-sales service, and becoming more identified with the Honduran market in general.
+Having a local presence by appointing a local agent, representative, or legal advisor is strongly recommended to help with import procedures, sales promotion, after-sales service, and becoming familiar with the Honduran market in general.
 Independent intermediaries are especially important for smaller companies, as their knowledge of the market and of the relevant business customs and practices adds strong value for the U.S. manufacturer/exporter.
 U.S. companies are advised to evaluate local prospects in terms of the services and benefits provided, considering factors such as location, financial strength, quality of the sales force, warehousing facilities, reputation in the market, product compatibility and overall experience.

 Prior to engaging in a commercial relationship, U.S. companies should conduct corporate and regulatory due diligence, as well as visit potential partners or agents in Honduras to get a sense of the overall business environment.